 Effective communicators are always in demand, no matter the industry.
 The Master's in Communication degree from Southern New Hampshire University is a cutting-edge program designed for forward-thinking professionals.

-During the 2020-2021 academic year, University of Southern California handed out 336 bachelor's degrees in communication and media studies.
-Due to this, the school was ranked #6 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, University of Southern California handed out 336 bachelor's degrees in communication & media studies.
 This is an increase of 7% over the previous year when 314 degrees were handed out.

 In 2021, 211 students received their master’s degree in communications from USC.
 This makes it the #1 most popular school for communications master’s degree candidates in the country.